 The tax reform impact also implies an in-depth analysis of how the incentives faced by taxpayers and governments could be affected.
 Also, the impact on the levels and distribution of tax revenues and their global economic effects, including effects on investment, innovation, and growth, will also be studied.
 The economic analysis will take into consideration how these effects vary for different types of SMEs, sectors, and economies.

-In conclusion, this reform is considered necessary to maintain the country's competitiveness with other low-income countries and to comply with international rules at the same time.
-Find out more about the new tax challenges and how appropriate it is for your company, from our tax planning consultants.
-Obtain now a free case evaluation from our Swiss team!
+In conclusion, this reform is considered necessary to maintain the country's competitiveness with other low-income countries and to comply with international laws at the same time.
+Find out more about the new tax challenges and how appropriate it is for your company, from our expert tax planning consultants.
+You can get a free case evaluation now!
+Don’t miss out!